USEPA/WNTR/documentation/gis.rst

     1   13          2.476  POINT (70.00000 70.00000)
     2   12          1.628  POINT (50.00000 70.00000)

 The data, water network model, and snapped points can be plotted as follows.
+The resulting :numref:`fig-snap-points` illustrates the hydrants snapped to the junctions in Net1.

 .. doctest::
     :skipif: gpd is None